brj0/mepylome/docs/gui_cli.rst

 =====================

 This section will guide you through performing a methylation analysis using the Mepylome command line interface (CLI) and graphical user interface (GUI).
-We'll cover setting up your analysis directory, ensuring you have the necessary IDAT files, a CNV-neutral reference set, and an annotation file.
-Additionally, we'll explore how to run an analysis in the GUI, compute UMAP/CNV, and visualize your results interactively.
-No prior knowledge of python or mepylome's library functions are needed.

 .. contents:: Contents
    :depth: 3